 On September 16, 2018, the Company retained the services of Michael Poulin to assist the Company in its investor relations activities.
-The original six month term of the agreement has been extended and the agreement now expires on December 31, 2019.
+The original six month term of the agreement was extended and now revolves on a monthly basis.
 Compensation for the investor relations activities consists of a \$3,500 monthly fee and a grant of 150,000 stock options.
 The options were granted on May 14, 2019 and vest in quarterly instalments of 37,500 and were issued with an exercise price of \$0.15 and a three year term.

 On June 1, 2019, the Company retained the services of Skanderbeg Capital Advisors Inc. to assist the Company in its investor relations activities.
-The term of the agreement is for one year.
+The term of the agreement was originally for one year.
 Compensation for the investor relations activities consists of a \$7,500 monthly fee and a grant of 600,000 stock options.
 The options were granted on June 1, 2019 and vest in quarterly instalments of 150,000 and were issued with an exercise price of \$0.15 and a three year term.
+The agreement has been terminated.